emelent/bnry-client/README.md

 		Set up a websocket on the server so the client gets immediately notified of db changes and reacts accordingly.

+### Clean up the code
+	Things are probably a mess at this point, time to re-evaluate code decisions and clean up the dirties.

 ### Polish the tings